 I used to be one of those people who was terrified of the dreaded “B” word: budget.

-After learning from personal finance experts about a better way to budget, I realized that the reason budgeting scared me so much in the past is because I was making many of the most common budgeting mistakes listed below.
+After learning from personal finance experts about a better way to budget, I realized that the reason budgeting scared me so much in the past is because I was making many of the budgeting mistakes listed below.

 In This Article